Upper School Faculty

 Ben Larroquette

 Ben Larroquette, joined Sun Valley Community School as the Upper School music teacher in 2020.
-A 2005 graduate of Sun Valley Community School, Ben is a lifelong musician.
+A former Sun Valley Community School student, Ben is a lifelong musician.
 He began piano lessons in 1st grade and guitar lessons in 4th grade.
 As a former Community School student himself, Ben began recording his own music at the age of 13.
 After high school, he completed a Bachelor of Music degree from Berklee College of Music in Boston, Massachusetts (class of 2010).
 Since then, he has appeared on numerous albums, toured across the country, and is the singer/songwriter/guitarist for his three-piece rock band called Mom And Dad.
 When Ben isn’t making music, well, he’s probably still making music.
 It never stops.

 English